 For centuries cities have evolved in response to changing social, economic, political, cultural and health-related conditions.
 Over the next 50 years, the human population is expected to rise to at least 9.3 billion with more than 70% living in cities.
 The CTBUH Philadelphia Chapter has assembled a group of experts and thought leaders to discuss, debate, and speculate on how Urban Space will evolve in the aftermath of the COVID-19 Pandemic.
-CTBUH Philadelphia Chapter Chair Kirk Harman, President and Managing Principal, The Harman Group will provide opening remarks and Scott Erdy, Principal, Erdy McHenry Architecture, will moderate the five expert panelists in the discussion.
+CTBUH Philadelphia Chapter Chair Kirk Harman, President and Managing Principal, The Harman Group provides opening remarks and Scott Erdy, Principal, Erdy McHenry Architecture, moderates the five expert panelists in the discussion.

 Attendees will receive one (1) hour of continuing education credit for this event (LU|HSW).